 Network Design: Overview

 Bisham has the necessary commercial expertise and practical operational experience to critically evaluate the performance and robustness of current and future supply chain networks.
-Bisham use several different propriety modelling tools to help design optimised supply chain networks for our clients.
+Bisham use many different propriety modelling tools to help design optimised supply chain networks for our clients.
 This covers the physical location of DCs, cross-docks and production facilities, inventory policy and optimisation of transport volumes.
-Whatever the format and scope of your existing network; be it a domestic network in a single country serviced by a dedicated fleet or a number of facilities in a regional or global scope serviced by shared-user transport networks or across the globe.
+Whatever the format and scope of your existing network; be it a domestic network in a single country serviced by a dedicated fleet or multiple facilities in a regional or global scope serviced by shared-user transport networks or across the globe.

 Network Design: Typical Client Challenges